Post-doctoral Fellowship Award for Aging Research

 All federal contractors and trainees are encouraged to be fully vaccinated against COVID-19.
 The guideline related to trainees are evolving and more detailed information will be provided during the application review process.
 For more information about current federal requirements, visit the Safer Federal Workforce page on vaccines.
 If you need a COVID-19 vaccine, please visit Vaccines.gov.

-Interested applicants should e-mail curriculum vitae, a brief description of their research interests, a diversity statement describing their commitment and track record of activities promoting diversity and inclusion, and 3 letters of reference to: The DARPP Selection Committee, Mrs. Taya Dunn Johnson, Vacancy: DARPP Postdoc Application, via email: firstname.lastname@example.org.
-Applications will be accepted until April 30, 2022.
-Reviews and interviews will be conducted in May, June and July 2022, with the fellowship beginning in August 2022.
+Interested applicants should e-mail curriculum vitae, a brief description of their research interests, a diversity statement describing their commitment and track record of activities promoting diversity and inclusion, and 3 letters of reference to: The DARPP Selection Committee, Mrs. Taya Dunn Johnson, Vacancy: DARPP Postdoc Application, via email: email@example.com.
+Applications are currently being accepted.
+Reviews and interviews will be conducted on a rolling basis throughout 2023 until the position is filled.

 DHHS and NIH are Equal Opportunity Employers.

 The NIH is dedicated to building a diverse community in its training and employment programs and encourages the application and nomination of qualified women, minorities, and individuals with disabilities.